A Hydrodynamical Mechanism for Generating Astrophysical Jets: Particular Solutions

-We can also measure the velocities along the jet, which scale linearly with the value of $Q$, and are sensitive to the choice of $g_{\theta}$ and in this case $\theta_{0}$.
-For the cases presented here values upwards of $10^{3} c$ commonly appear along the jet, much larger than the values of order $c$ present in the disk.
-These radial velocities are somewhat inexact, but will always present large values for background state configurations which empty towards the poles (c.f. eq.44), and will present larger values as the vertical density gradients increase.
+Note that the region where the perturbation condition $V_{1}< V_{0}$ ceases to be valid appears only on the "jet" trajectories, and only after these have turned upwards, at points where in fact, velocities already exceed the local escape velocities.
+This point guarantees the appearance of a jet, even though the details of the flow in this jet region could differ somewhat from what is shown by the thin lines in the figure.
+The same applies to the $R<2$ validity region of the radial equation: the jet solution appears within the validity regime of all the approximations taken. the qualitative form of the full solution will not deviate much from what is shown in figure 1, due to the exact character of the angular solution.

 Notice that the generic validity of the solution proposed does not require that all of the disk material should loose all of its angular momentum at the critical radius $R_{T}$, only that some of the disk material should loose most of its angular momentum at that point.
 Any minor, residual angular momentum remaining on the disk fraction which forms the jet will only establish a finite jet cross-sectional area through the appearance of a centrifugal barrier, which will present only a small correction on the scenario given here.
-Still, the empirical presence of spectroscopically studied accretion disks truncated interior to certain critical radii suggests the very substantial reduction of the shears in that region, as will be the case when a transition to radial flow takes place.
+Still, the empirical presence of spectroscopically studied accretion disks truncated interior to certain critical radii suggests the very substantial reduction of the shears in that region, as could happen if a transition to mostly radial flow takes place.

 In going back to eqs.(50) and (51) we see that one expects